 On past visits I've used the Batobus to get around Central Paris - and I highly recommend it.
 It runs up and down the Seine with stops at the Eiffel Tower, Louvre, Musee D'Orsay, Notre Dame, Ile de la Cite, Place Concorde, etc. It's a great way to see all of those sites in a short period of time.
 This time I was staying on the left bank in an area near the Latin Quarter, so I used the Velib bikes and the Metro for the most part.
 To use the Velib bikes without a "chip and pin" credit card, you need to buy your pass in advance on the internet and then activate it when you get there.
-Jordan of Oh Happy Day lived in Paris for a year and has a nice little guide here.
+Jordan of Oh Happy Day! lived in Paris for a year and has a nice little guide here.
 You'll have to punch in a long pin number when you check out a bike (check the tires, I had one with a flat) but it's not too much of a hassle.
 The bikes are better than walking over long distances, but can be a little nerve wracking when you don't know your way around.
-One thing I was REALLY glad I did was pay in advance for an international data plan for my iPhone, so I could use the maps function for directions.
+One thing I was REALLY glad I did was pay in advance for an international data plan for my iPhone, so I could use it for directions.
 It saved my bacon a few times.

 It was crowded and there was a line for the only salesman who spoke English, but I was able to check out the options and they do mail order, so when the time comes I will have that stainless steel lined heavy duty copper sauce pan of my dreams.
 The prices are very reasonable, even with the exchange rate.